oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

     1.  if lastMigrations tail exists(not null):
         1.  if lastMigrations tail.getMigrationStatus() is failure:
             1.  migrationTries++
-            2.  lastMigrations tail. setMigrationReturnValue to null.
+            2.  lastMigrations tail.setMigrationReturnValue to null.

 3.  if migrationTries == MAXIMUM_MIGRATION_TRIES:
     1.  currentInterval = long interval